gerilynmhayes/responsive_web_design/responsive_web_design/day7_applied-visual-design.md

 Stay up to date with my progress here and over on Twitter [@gerilynhayes](https://twitter.com/gerilynmhayes).
 Tweet me and [@100ProjectDays](https://twitter.com/100ProjectDays) using hashtags #100DaysOfProjects and #LearningInPublic.

-🤓Until tomorrow, keep on codin'!
+🤓  Until tomorrow, keep on codin'!